Specialized clinical services

-Since its creation in 1986, the Eating Disorders Program (EDP) has offered specialized clinical services for people 18 years and older who suffer from anorexia nervosa or bulimia nervosa.
+The Eating Disorders Program (EDP) offers specialized clinical services for people 18 years and older who suffer from anorexia nervosa or bulimia nervosa.
 Children and adolescents can consult the services for children and adolescents of the Douglas Institute or the child psychiatry program of the Montreal Children's Hospital or the CHU Sainte-Justine.

 A personalized approach